Conan the Destroyer poster

 The inciting incident occurs at 13 minutes when Queen Taramis offers Conan the impossible: she will bring Valeria back from the dead if he protects Princess Jehnna on her quest.
 His deepest desire is suddenly within reach..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This shows the protagonist's commitment to The party departs the palace gates and enters the wilderness on the quest for the horn.
+This demonstrates the protagonist's commitment to The party departs the palace gates and enters the wilderness on the quest for the horn.
 Conan commits to the journey, choosing to pursue the promise of Valeria's resurrection., moving from reaction to action.

 The Collapse moment at 78 minutes (76% through) represents the emotional nadir.
 Here, Bombaata knocks Conan unconscious and Jehnna is taken to be sacrificed.
 Conan awakens imprisoned, helpless, having been betrayed.
-The dream of Valeria's resurrection dies - it was all a lie., shows the protagonist at their lowest point.
+The dream of Valeria's resurrection dies - it was all a lie., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 81% of the runtime.
 Conan chooses to fight to save Jehnna not for the false promise of resurrection, but because it's right.
 He lets go of Valeria and embraces protecting the living.
 New resolve, new purpose., demonstrating the transformation achieved throughout the journey.